A generalization of Levin-Schnorr's theorem: Random and complex relative to PA degree and nonstandard models of arithmetic

 \section{Random and complex relative to PA degree \\ and nonstandard models of arithmetic}

 In this section we will show that a real $X$ is complex/random from a nonstandard model of arithmetic if and only if it is not compressible in arithmetic, if and only if it is `strongly' complex/random.
-To show this, we consider the concept complex/random relative to some Muchnik complete $\Pi^{0}_{1}$-class.
+An example of this is that $X$ is Martin-L\"of random if and only if it is Martin-L\"of random from a nonstandard model of arithmetic if and only if it is not compressible in a prefix-free way in arithmetic.
+(This is an easy consequence of Theorem~\ref{gen-random-relPA} or Corollary~\ref{cor-complex-in-arith}.)
+We will see the meaning of this in a general setting based on the previous section.
+For this, we consider the concept complex/random relative to some Muchnik complete $\Pi^{0}_{1}$-class.

 In this section, we fix a Muchnik complete $\Pi^{0}_{1}$-class $\CPA\subseteq 2^{\omega}$.
 (Here, $\CPA$ means a class of completions of Peano Arithmetic, which is a well-known Muchnik/Medvedev complete $\Pi^{0}_{1}$-class.)
 We say that $X\in 2^{\omega}$ is $m$-random (or $R$-complex) relative to $\CPA$ if there exists $Z\in\CPA$ such that $X$ is $m$-random (or $R$-complex) relative to $Z$.
 We fix a theory of arithmetic $T=\PA$ or a recursive extension of $\mr{I}\Sigma_{1}$.
 Let $R$ be a $\Sigma_{0}$-definable rule (or $T$ provably $\Delta_{1}$ rule).